Spontaneous scalarization

-and by substitution into Eq.~\eqref{phi4lincurv} we obtain a Schr\"odinger-like equation,
+and by substitution into Eq.~\eqref{phi4lincurv} we obtain a Schr\"odinger-like equation

-where we introduced the tortoise coordinate $r_\ast$ defined as $\dd r/\dd r_{\ast} \equiv 1-2M/r$ and $V_{\rm eff}$ is an effective potential given by
+where we introduced the tortoise coordinate $r_\ast$ defined as $\dd r/\dd r_{\ast} = 1-2M/r$ and $V_{\rm eff}$ is an effective potential given by

 which encodes information about the background, curved spacetime.
-To have an instability in a Schwarzschild \bh spacetime it is sufficient, but not necessary that
+To have an instability in a Schwarzschild \bh spacetime it is sufficient but not necessary that

 where $r_\ast=-\infty$ corresponds to the horizon radius in tortoise coordinates.
-For $M=0$ (flat spacetime) this condition is always satisfied when $\mu^2<0$ and, unsurprisingly, Eq.~\eqref{eq:eom_pert_schw} yields the same dispersion relation we discussed in the previous section.
+For $M=0$ (flat spacetime) this condition is always satisfied when $\mu^2<0$ and Eq.~\eqref{eq:eom_pert_schw} yields the same dispersion relation that we discussed in Sec.~\ref{sec:scalarization_mechanism}.
 The situation is different for $M\neq 0$.
-Although not immediately obvious from inspecting Eq.~\eqref{eq:eff_potential}, it turns out that $\mu^2$ would have to be sufficiently negative for the tachyonic instability to occur.
-The main lesson here is that in curved spacetime, the threshold for the tachyonic instability to happen clearly depends on the spacetime and we will return to how one can determine it later.

-Note that, although we used Schwarzschild spacetime as an example above, one can rederive Eq.~\eqref{eq:eom_pert_schw} for a general static, spherically symmetric background, provided that $r_\ast$ is chosen appropriately.
+Although it is not immediately obvious from upon inspection of Eq.~\eqref{eq:eff_potential}, it turns out that $\mu^2$ would have to be sufficiently negative for the tachyonic instability to occur.
+The main lesson here is that, in curved spacetime, the threshold for the tachyonic instability to happen depends on the spacetime; we will return to how one can determine it later.
+Note that, although we previously used Schwarzschild spacetime as an example, one can rederive Eq.~\eqref{eq:eom_pert_schw} for a general static, spherically symmetric background provided that $r_\ast$ is chosen appropriately.